mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

     return 'light';
   });

-  // new theme is created every time the mode changes const theme = createTheme({
+  // a new theme is created every time the mode changes const theme = createTheme({
     palette: {
       mode,